zammad/zammad-documentation/migration-otrs.rst

 Start all Zammad processes again.
 Done.

-**Note: It's currently not possible to import the user passwords.
-Therefore each user has to go through the reset password procedure!**
+**Note: Currently only passwords of OTRS >= 3.3 can be reused in Zammad!
+Passwords that were stored in another format than the default SHA2 are not possible to use.
+Users then have to use the password reset procedure.**